 At the industry-level, substantial increases in gross operating profits occurred for companies in industries in the upper cluster and some industries in the central cluster in the June and September quarters, compared to the same quarter in previous years.
-Other industries have seen much smaller changes in company gross operating profits; and in the case of Finance and insurance there was a large decrease in those quarters.
+Other industries have seen much smaller changes in company gross operating profits; and in the case of Financial and insurance services there was a large decrease in profits in those quarters.